zhs007/libbitcoincrypo/README.md

 # libbitcoincrypo

-this proj is a [bitcoin crypo library](https://github.com/nayuki/Bitcoin-Cryptography-Library) for nodejs.
+this proj is [Nayuki's Bitcoin cryptography library](https://github.com/nayuki/Bitcoin-Cryptography-Library) for nodejs.